Swim Across America Cellular Therapy Lab

-The Cellular Therapy Laboratory has responsibility for processing, testing, storing, transporting, and assisting with the infusion of cellular therapy products used for autologous, related and unrelated allogeneic transplantation at SCCA.
+The Swim Across America Cellular Therapy Lab has responsibility for processing, testing, storing, transporting, and assisting with the infusion of cellular therapy products used for autologous, related and unrelated allogeneic transplantation at SCCA.
 These areas are regulated under the Food and Drug Administration (FDA) and accredited by the Foundation for the Accreditation of Cellular Therapy (FACT), thus a critical aspect for Cellular Therapy providing these services is compliance with governmental regulations and guidelines.

 Processing encompasses procedures such as volume reduction, red cell and plasma reduction, washing of cells to remove cryoprotective media, and more complex procedures such as CD34 and CD 8 enrichment and T-cell depletion.